 What to Expect

-Dubai World Central Airport consists of a single terminal that serves low-cost carriers and seasonal routes.
+Dubai Al Maktoum Airport (code: DWC) consists of a single terminal that serves low-cost carriers and seasonal routes.
 The airport was intended to be the largest airport in the world and part of a larger free economic zone, but its ongoing construction, three planned terminals, has been delayed by 10 years.
 Reviews describe inefficient security processes.

-We have no reviews from travellers who have slept at this airport.
-If you’ve visited, please write a review to help future travellers!
+We do not yet have any sleep-related airport reviews.
 For uninterrupted sleep, nearby hotels offer shuttle service for a fee.
 See our Airport Hotels section below for more info or read some traveller airport reviews for more tips.